 It also hunts for hotel prices which I’m only starting to use, so let’s see if I can get some deals for my next trip!

 Some currencies are easy to convert from one to the other in your head.
 I’m used to converting prices from GBP to euro and dollar, but how much is 30,000 Vietnamese dong worth?
 1,000 Czech Koruna?
 The XE currency app looks as conversion rates in real time and allows you to see the rates between several currencies at once, useful for knowing what you are buying is really costing you and to track whether it’s a good time to buy your holiday spending money.
+I always recommend travelling with some type of currency converter on your phone.

-One for the spontaneous traveller.
+The LuckyTrip app is perfect for the spontaneous traveller.
 You put in your budget per person and it shows you a destination with flights, a hotel, and an activity within that price for the dates you choose or search for the cheapest dates.
 It searches the like of Skyscanner, Booking.com and more to find your trip.
 You can even customise the type of trip (adventure, romantic, beach, etc.) or choose the Everything option.

 Get Your Guide app